salsita/prism/README.md

 # redux-elm

-> Redux is great, Elm is great too, why not to have Elm architecture in Redux?
+> Redux is great, Elm is great too, why not to have The Elm Architecture in Redux?

 Global application state is a great concept, yet it requires a lot of discipline to write maintanable and extendable applications.
 Elm solves the problem by heavily relying on Composition which is a new Encapsulation in FP lingo.
 Let's compose Views, State (Model), Reducers (Updaters), **Actions** and **Side Effects**.